exoplatform/exo-documentation/docs/Administration.rst

 ======================

-Starting from eXo Platform 5.2, it is possible to restrict which users can create and/or manage spaces through an interface easy to use.
+Starting from eXo Platform 5.2, it is possible to restrict which users can create and/or manage spaces through an easy to use interface .

 |image305|